Coder4916/Think-In-Space/README.md

 ## **W3C Validator Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the website to ensure there were no syntax errors in the project.

+The images below are snapshots of each page of the website after the code has been put through the Validator.

 ![W3C Markup Validator](/assets/images/index.html-checked.png)